MerlijnWajer/Wizzup-website/index.rst

 Simba
 ~~~~~

-`SRL`_ was initially interpreted by SCAR, a closed source program.
-When
+`SRL`_ is interpreted by a program called Simba, created by
-development of SCAR stagnated and stability decreased, I - along with other
-members of the SRL community - created `Simba <http://wizzup.org/simba>`_.
+members of the SRL community. `Simba <http://wizzup.org/simba>`_.
-Originally created to closely resemble SCAR and to provide an Open Source
-alternative to it, it has now superseded SCAR on `SRL`_. `Simba`_ is GPL-3
-licensed.
+Simba can perform many kind of tasks, including faking mouse movements and key
+presses, finding bitmaps and colours and reading text from the screen.

+Simba is GPL-3 licensed and Open Source and Free Software.

 .. figure:: img/simbalinux.png
     :scale: 25 %